stenglein-lab/taxonomy_pipeline/README.md

 You will need to setup this host_mapping file to specify which host reference genomes (bowtie2 indexes) should be used to remove host reads from your datasets.
 You can edit the provided `input/host_mapping.txt` file or you can create a new file and specify its location using the `--host_map_file` command line argument when you run nextflow.

-If you fail to specify a host mapping file the pipeline will exit with an error.
-But you don't necessarily need to perform host filtering for all (or even any) datasets: Any dataset that doesn't match one of the patterns in the host map file will not be host filtered.
+If you fail to specify a host mapping file the pipeline will warn you that no host filtering will be performed.
+If you do specify host filtering, you don't necessarily need to perform filtering for all datasets: Any dataset whose fastq file name doesn't match one of the patterns in the host map file will not be host filtered.

 #### Step 4.
 Actually run the pipeline